-Figure 2.33: The false negative rate

 What have we learned from the true positive and false negative rates?

 First, we can confirm that they sum to 1.
 This fact is easy to see because the TPR = 0 and the FPR = 1.
 What does this tell us about our model?
 On the testing set, at least for the positive samples, the model has in fact acted as a majority class null model.
 Every positive sample was predicted to be negative, so none of them were correctly predicted.